Tejas07PSK/Melanoma-Detection/README.md

     a set of quantified-features are extracted from them, which comprises the 'training-set' data.
 2. Next, the above generated training data, is then passed on to the various classifier/regressor objects for training/learning.
 3. Now, the trained models are persistently saved as python objects or pickle units, in individual '.pkl' files.
-4. Now, a set of input_images in need of classification are placed in the _'temp'_ folder.
+4. Next, a set of input_images in need of classification are placed in the _'temp'_ folder.
 5. Next, the program takes each input_image pre-processes it and extracts the necessary features from it.
 6. The features generated from the pre-processed input_images are then passed on to the various machine-learning models,
     which in turn predicts the nature of each input_image accordingly.